DomenicoBarb/Employee-Tracker/README.md

 # <span style="color:green">Employee-Tracker</span>

 ## Description:
-A command-line application to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+A command-line application to manage a company's employee database, using Node.js, Inquirer, MySQL and console.table/Chalk for styling.

 ## Table of Contents: